juriad/advent2019/README.md

 The first part was about implementation of IntCode again.
 Second part was solved mostly manually; heuristics were just too dumb.

+## Day 18 - C

+The task was easy enough, however its complexity was in the huge state-space which needed to be searched through.
+To speed up the computation I had to implement a trivial collision-free three-level HashMap.

 # Pool of languages
 * haskell
 * python